microsoft/code-with-engineering-playbook/docs/observability/pillars/profiling.md

 ## How to Profile your Applications

-Profiling is somewhat language dependent, so start off by searching for "profile <language>" (some common tools are listed below).
+Profiling is somewhat language dependent, so start off by searching for "profile $language" (some common tools are listed below).
 Additionally, Linux Perf is a good fallback, since a lot of languages have bindings in C/C++.

 Profiling does incur some cost, as it requires inspecting the callstack, and sometimes pausing the applicaiton alltogether (ie: to trigger a full GC in Java).
 It is recommended to continuously profile your services, say for 10s every 10 minutes.
 Consider the cost when deciding on tuning these parameters.